-The 34-year old former Australian international midfielder has signed a one-year deal with the new A-League club but admits he did not think about playing back in his homeland, particularly with the Heart’s soon-to-be rivals Melbourne Victory, until Heart John van ‘t Schip came calling.
+Melbourne Heart recruit Josip Skoko has revealed he had no plans to continue playing on when his contract with Croatian club Hajduk Split finished.
+The 34-year old former Australian international midfielder has signed a one-year deal with the new A-League club but admits he did not think about playing back in his homeland, particularly with the Heart's soon-to-be rivals Melbourne Victory, until Heart John van 't Schip came calling.

 ''When I made my decision to sign a two-year contract in Croatia, I thought that would be the end of my career,'' he told The Age. ''I wasn't really planning on coming home and playing - not for the Victory anyway.
 I met the Heart coach.
 He seemed young and straight away I saw his vision for the football he wanted to play.
 With the players they have as well, it all seemed very positive.''